 Kenya bans public events after confirming first coronavirus case

-Kenya has banned all major public events after confirming its first case of the new coronavirus, in a woman who had returned to Kenya from the United States, the health minister said on Friday.
+Kenya has banned all major public events after confirming East Africa's first case of the new coronavirus, in a woman who had returned to Kenya from the United States, the health minister said on Friday.
+Kenya, the richest economy in the region and a major hub for global firms and the United Nations, is the 11th country in sub-Saharan Africa to confirm a case of COVID-19 after South Africa, Nigeria, Ghana and others, bringing the total reported cases to 39.

-Mutahi Kagwe told a news conference the government had suspended all public gatherings, sporting events, open-air religious meetings and "all events that are of a huge public nature".
+Mutahi Kagwe, Kenya's health minister, told a news conference the government had suspended all public gatherings, sporting events, open-air religious meetings and "all events that are of a huge public nature".
 He said schools would remain open but all inter-school events would be suspended.

+Soon after the announcement, shoppers filled an outlet of Carrefour near the U.N. office, buying up hand sanitizers and soap.
+Kagwe said the patient had been diagnosed at the government's national influenza centre laboratory on the night of March 12, after travelling home via London on March 5.

+The 27-year-old Kenyan is stable and her temperature has gone to down to normal, the minister said.
+"She cannot be released ... until she gets negative," he said.

-Kagwe warned traders that "This is not the time to make abnormal profits by charging abnormal prices".
+Kagwe warned traders: "This is not the time to make abnormal profits by charging abnormal prices."
+Kenya Airways suspended flights to China last month and on Thursday it added Rome and Geneva to the list of suspended destinations.

+Tourism, an important source of hard currency and jobs for Kenya, has also started to feel the impact of the turmoil caused by the outbreak, said Najib Balala, the minister of tourism.
+"Definitely we are going to be hit badly," Balala told the same news conference, citing the impact of the virus on source markets like Europe and the United States.

+(Additional reporting by Katharine Houreld and Humphrey Malalo Editing by Kevin Liffey and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)